 Some people are happy with pre-packaged, pre-ground coffee beans; others are happy with instant coffee or grabbing a cup from a local coffee shop.

 Others prefer to grind their coffee beans themselves when they brew their coffee.

 Undoubtedly, the aroma of grinding fresh coffee adds to the brewing experience.
 If you are one of those people who like chocolate-covered coffee beans, you have a good idea of what that means.

 Perhaps you have decided to jump on the bandwagon, become a coffee connoisseur, and buy your bags of coffee beans.
-With several bags laying around, you’re probably asking, “do coffee beans go bad?”
+With several bags lying around, you’re probably asking, “do coffee beans go bad?”

-Well, continue reading, and we will discuss how long coffee beans typically last when stored properly and how to know if your coffee beans have gone bad.
+Well, continue reading, and we will discuss how long coffee beans typically last when appropriately stored and how to know if your coffee beans have gone bad.

 How Long Do Coffee Beans Last?

 There are two ways you can buy coffee beans: